 During a divorce, what happens to the family’s real estate?

-When it comes to dividing property after a divorce, property laws are extremely detailed.
+If you're divorcing and dividing your property, property laws are extremely detailed.
 Personal property is typically easier to separate during a divorce because figuring out who owns what is usually all that is required.
-Real estate, on the other hand, is more difficult to “split.”
+On the other hand, real estate is more challenging to "split."

 Whether or whether a property is designated “community property” or “communal property” determines the outcome in many cases.
 Communal property is often described as property obtained during marriage in most states.
 As a result, shared assets are usually divided equally between the divorcing couple.